precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-defining-mesh-connectivity.md

 For surface coupling in 2D, mesh connectivity boils down to defining edges between vertices.
 In 3D, you need to define triangles and / or quads.
 For volume coupling in 2D, mesh connectivity boils down to defining triangles and / or quads between vertices.
 In 3D, you need to define tetrahedra introduced in version `2.5.0`.

-All kind of connectivity can be either build up directly from vertices.
-Triangles and Quads also allow you to define them using edge IDs.
+All kind of connectivity can be built up directly from vertices.
+Triangles and quads also allow us to define them using edge IDs.

 ```cpp
 int setMeshEdge (int meshID, int firstVertexID, int secondVertexID);